 Provide panels that meet ANSI/APA PRG 320 standards, factory produced by an American Institute of Timber Construction (AITC) or APA - The Engineered Wood Association (APA) licensed manufacturer.
 Factory mark every panel with AITC Quality Mark or APA-EWS trademark and provide a certificate of conformance.
 Marks must not be visible in final assembly.

-Manufacture of the panels must conform to AWC NDS and SP-529E.
+Manufacture of the panels must conform to AWC NDS and FPI SP-529E.

 Preinstallation Conference: Conduct conference at Project site.